mautic/mautic-documentation/pages/05.Campaigns/docs.en.md

 ### Mixed Campaigns

-Mautic allows you to create campaigns which consist a mix of both time driven campaigns as well as contact driven actions.
-This powerful mixed campaign strategy means that actions will be driven by both specific dates or after specific timeframes as well as actions taken by a contact directly.
+Mautic allows you to create Campaigns which consist a mix of both time driven Campaigns as well as Contact driven actions.
+This powerful mixed Campaign strategy means that actions will be driven by both specific dates or after specific timeframes as well as actions taken by a Contact directly.
 <br>

 > **Note**: Campaigns can trigger a variety of actions.
 Email actions are mentioned in the above campaign types only as an example.
 The other actions that a campaign can trigger include automatic assignment to a new segment, assigning a new point value, or an integration into a CRM or other systems.